Kylie Jenner Sex Tape Rumors: Tyga Addresses Reports That He And Kylie Have An Explicit Video

 — XXL Magazine (@XXL) July 22, 2017

-There had long been rumors that Tyga was actually the only trying to orchestrate the release of his sex tape with Kylie Jenner.
-In late 2015 and the early part of 2016 there were ongoing rumors that the video was son to hit the internet, including some a report from the UK’s Mirror that a video clip of the sex tape showed up very briefly on Tyga’s website before being taken down.
+There had long been rumors that Tyga was actually the only one trying to orchestrate the release of his sex tape with Kylie Jenner.
+In late 2015 and the early part of 2016 there were ongoing rumors that the video was soon to hit the internet, including some a report from the UK’s Mirror that a video clip of the sex tape showed up very briefly on Tyga’s website before being taken down.

 Here's ALL the tea Tyga spilled about Kylie Jenner and Blac Chyna in a new interview https://t.co/izzn6BGUH7 pic.twitter.com/AxWcU7rgVh